 There’s a fear that if you put affiliate links recommending products on your blog, your readers will disappear overnight.
 That adverts will offend them.
 That if they’re not getting your content totally free, they won’t stick around.

-Apologies, I don’t normally swear but I’m getting fed up with this idea that tiny businesses should giveaway everything for free while the big guys mop up all the profits.
+Apologies, I don’t normally swear but I’m getting fed up with this idea that tiny businesses should give away everything for free while the big guys mop up all the profits.

-If it’s okay for Go Compare it make masses of money from affiliate marketing and fill our screens with the most annoying adverts on TV, it’s okay for you to put a few recommendations on your tiny blog.
+If it’s okay for Go Compare to make masses of money from affiliate marketing and fill our screens with the most annoying adverts on TV, it’s okay for you to put a few recommendations on your tiny blog.
 (If you don’t get Go Compare in the US – you are so lucky!)